WebAssembly/spec/spectec/test-prose/TEST.md

     - valty_u0 is BOT.

 validation_of_valid_resulttype
-- the valtype* t* is valid if and only if:
+- the value type sequence t* is valid if and only if:
   - For all t in t*,
     - the value type t is valid.